avaframe/AvaFrame/docs/develop.rst

 Develop AvaFrame
 ================

-Notes on design principles and how to contribute to AvaFrame
+Notes on design principles how to use and how to contribute to AvaFrame

 How to install